-In most cases your card can be produced 48 hours after you add your units online, or after the Student Centre processes your form in the case of Special programs.
-For a full-time card you need to complete your enrolment for both semesters 1 and 2.
+In most cases your card can be produced when you have a working username and password, or after the Student Centre processes your form in the case of special programs.
+You will be classified as a full-time student if that has been indicated at the time of application.

-ID Card session dates and times for 2014 are listed below.
-Check for your nearest session.
-Please bring some photo identification (eg driver's licence, last year’s card) and your student identification number (as shown on your letter of offer) when you come to get your card.
+Please bring some photo identification (e.g., driver's licence) and your student identification number (as shown on your letter of offer) when you come to get your card.

 The University of Tasmania collects stores and uses information, including student images, for the purpose of administration of the student's enrolment and progress in their study, the provision of other services to the student by the University and to comply with the Higher Education Support Act 2003.
 Student images (photographs) are collected and stored for the purpose of: